-Course Outcome: This course aims to make students recognize important elements and distinguish the rehabilitation, reconstruction and recovery phase of disaster management.
-The students are expected to gain in-depth knowledge of physical, social and economic rehabilitation components and more importantly the learners will be able to know how rehabilitation, reconstruction and recovery phase can be made efficient.
-Besides they will be familiar about one of the important aspects i.e. build-back-better approach.
+Course Outcome: This course is aimed to bring in the students, to distinguish the rehabilitation, reconstruction and recovery phase of disaster management.
+The students are expected to gain in-depth knowledge of physical, social and economic rehabilitation components and more importantly the learners will be able to know various rehabilitation processes and the services required in reconstruction phase.
+Besides they will be familiar about one of the important aspects i.e build-back-better approach.